OG-Hunter/seditiontracker.github.io-/docs/_suspects/chad-clifton.md

 perpwalk:
 quote: "I’m otw home now.
 We are good and no harm.
 Awesome day!!"
 title: Chad Clifton charged on May 16th, 2022
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on October 3, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true